Review: Renault Trafic (2014)

 - On average it achieves 78% of the official MPG figure

-The Trafic rivals the Ford Transit Custom and is offered in numerous configurations, which include panel van, platform cab and nine-seat minibus.
+The Renault Trafic is still is offered in numerous configurations, which include panel van, platform cab and nine-seat minibus.
 Renault also offers a ‘Ready to Work’ range of optional racking systems which are fitted before delivery, meaning owners who need specific kit for work can pick up their new van from the dealer and get right to business.

 The Trafic is available in two lengths and two heights and can carry items of up to 3.75 metres (L1 version) or 4.15 metres (L2) in length.
 Carrying capacity ranges from 5.2 to 8.6 cubic metres, while the load area has a simple-to use through-hatch that allows the loading of planks or pipes.

 It can be ordered with an optional interior overhead rack that can carry pipes or a ladder.
 The van also has 20 anchor points and half sized panel protection as standard.
 Even the smallest L1 model is capable of carrying three Euro pallets, while the maximum permitted payload weight ranges from 1079kg to 1281kg, depending on size and engine choice.

 Under the bonnet, the Trafic was launched with a range of 1.6 turbodiesels with 90PS or 115PS, while fuel economy for both peaked at an official 43mpg.
-The best engine, however, is the twin-turbo 1.6 with 120PS or 140PS and economy up to 47mpg.
+The best engine, however, is the twin-turbo 1.6 with 120PS or 140PS and economy of up to 47mpg.
 For heavy work the twin-turbo engines are best, with most of their torque available from just 1250rpm.

 The cabin is reminiscent of the current Renault car range, with decent quality materials and a comfortable, MPV-style driving position.
 Renault has also given significant emphasis to the ‘mobile office’ theme, with a dash mounted cradle for a mobile phone or tablet PC.
 The centre seat can also be transformed into a laptop holder and there is a built in, removable clip board that can be directed at the driver or passenger.